Open prison theory

 Everywhere we look, there are limitations.
 The open prison has no walls.
 It doesn’t need to.
 We’re eternally trapped by the laws of physics and inside our mind.
 We can imagine a ship like this that takes us to the edge of the unknown:

 And one day we may build it.
-But more likely, the creatures that build interstellar ships (our ancestors) look and behave so different that calling them human would be an insult —the same way some people take offense when I say we’re merely hairless apes. 🙊
+But more likely, the creatures that build interstellar ships (our descendants) look and behave so differently that calling them human would be an insult —the same way some people take offense when I say we’re merely hairless apes. 🙊

 If we weren’t we wouldn’t fight over territory or look down at each other because of small discrepancies in melanin level or that ±10% height difference, eye color, gender, religion, age, birth place, etc. We are more similar than different: